wolfgangasdf/iqp-book/tp-indistinguishable.md

 We observe:
-* If the wavefunctions don't overlap spatially, $\langle x\rangle_{a b}=0$ and it doesn't matter if the particles are bosons, fermions, or if we have (anti) symmetrizised their wavefunctions or not.
+* If the wavefunctions don't overlap spatially, so $\langle x\rangle_{a b}=0$, it doesn't matter if the particles are bosons, fermions, or if we have (anti) symmetrizised their wavefunctions or not.
-* If the wavefunctions do overlap, then bosons are pulled together, and fermions pushed apart.
+* If the wavefunctions do overlap, so $\langle x\rangle_{a b}\neq 0$, bosons are pulled together, and fermions pushed apart.
 We didn't use a potential for this, so it is not a real force - it is the consequence of the symmetrization requirement - nevertheless we call the virtual force the **exchange force**.